-Trump Embroiled In Two Controversies About Professional Sports, Race And Culture
+Trump Embroiled In 2 Controversies About Professional Sports, Race And Culture

 ...our Great American Flag (or Country) and should stand for the National Anthem.
 If not, YOU'RE FIRED.
 Find something else to do!— Donald J. Trump (@realDonaldTrump) September 23, 2017

 "If a player wants the privilege of making millions of dollars in the NFL, or other leagues, he or she should not be allowed to disrespect our Great American Flag (or Country) and should stand for the National Anthem.
 If not, YOU'RE FIRED.
-Find something else to do!," Trump tweeted.
+Find something else to do!"
+Trump tweeted.

 While none of Trump's tweets or remarks were explicitly about race, they led to an escalating war of words between the president and black athletes, activists and celebrities on social media.
 And the president, who was almost immediately cast as being divisive, took a serious pummeling from NFL team owners and notable black public figures.

-NFL Commissioner Roger Goodell in a statement Saturday morning said, "Divisive comments like these demonstrate an unfortunate lack of respect for the NFL, our great game and all of our players."
+NFL Commissioner Roger Goodell said in a statement Saturday morning, "Divisive comments like these demonstrate an unfortunate lack of respect for the NFL, our great game and all of our players."

 Late Friday night, before Trump had sparked controversy involving Curry, Max Garcia of the Denver Broncos couldn't help comparing Trump's comments about kneeling in the NFL during the campaign rally with how he responded to events in Charlottesville, Va., last month that left one counterprotester dead.

-"What an emphatic response, where was this passion in response to Charlottesville...," Garcia wrote on Twitter with a video of Trump.
+"What an emphatic response, where was this passion in response to Charlottesville..."
+Garcia wrote on Twitter with a video of Trump.

 What an emphatic response, where was this passion in response to Charlottesville...🤔 https://t.co/OkVZTdloXx— Max Garcia (@MGarcia_76) September 23, 2017